kematzy/stormpath-ruby-samples/sinatra/README.md

 1. Select an account and then click "Assign Account"

-This account has associated with the "admin" group.
-Upon logging in to the sample application with this account, you will see a new "delete" link appear next to each row in the list of accounts.
+This account has now been associated with the "admin" group.
+Upon logging in to the sample application with this account, you will see a new "Delete" button appear next to each row in the list of accounts.

   [rubygems-installation-docs]: http://docs.rubygems.org/read/chapter/3
   [stormpath]: http://stormpath.com/